Skip to content

 - R/R = $2 / $2 = 1:1 ❌ Generally considered unfavorable

-Common guidelines: - Many traders use minimum 2:1 R/R (risk $1 to potentially make $2) - 3:1 or better is often preferred - R/R less than 2:1 is typically filtered out - Janus levels are commonly used for target placement
+Common guidelines: - Users commonly use minimum 2:1 R/R (risk $1 to potentially make $2) - 3:1 or better is often preferred - R/R less than 2:1 is typically filtered out - Janus levels are commonly used for target placement

 Scaling In/Out